FriendlyUser/chatgpt-blog-generator/output/books/unpublished/incomplete/excerises.md

 In addition, the implementation includes a helper function `min` that computes the minimum of three integers.

-Sure!
+10. Write a function in Golang to implement the Z algorithm for pattern searching.

 Here's an implementation of the Z algorithm for pattern searching in Golang:

 ```golang